facttic/coopagenda/README.md

 # Coopagenda

-Web app to organize International Cooperatives Show & Tell meetings.
+**[Dev in progress]** Web app to organize International Cooperatives Show & Tell meetings.
 It allows the creation of agenda slots and proposals for specific dates.

 ## Development